jonastisell/JonasTisell/README.md

 - 👋 Hi, I’m @JonasTisell
-- 👀 I’m interested in Panfu
+- 👀 I’m interested in web development and Panfu
 - 📫 How to reach me: @JonasTisell on Twitter / mail(a)tisell.xyz

 <!---